Arash217/project-2-1819/README.md

 # Optimizing volkswagen.nl

 ## Summary
-Research of Volkswagen's website to improve the accesibility and performance.
-This readme contains my research on the website and advice on how to improve it.
+This readme contains my research on Volkswagen's website and advice on how to improve the accesibility and performance of the website.

 ### Table of contents
 TODO